LEOcoin (LC4) Price Tops $0.0462 on Exchanges

-LEOcoin (CURRENCY:LC4) traded up 4.5% against the dollar during the 24 hour period ending at 20:00 PM ET on December 19th.
-One LEOcoin coin can currently be purchased for approximately $0.0462 or 0.00000431 BTC on popular exchanges.
-Over the last week, LEOcoin has traded 1.8% higher against the dollar.
-LEOcoin has a total market capitalization of $69,386.94 and $344.00 worth of LEOcoin was traded on exchanges in the last 24 hours.
+LEOcoin (CURRENCY:LC4) traded up 4.5% against the US dollar during the twenty-four hour period ending at 23:00 PM ET on December 25th.
+LEOcoin has a market capitalization of $69,386.94 and $344.00 worth of LEOcoin was traded on exchanges in the last 24 hours.
+One LEOcoin coin can currently be bought for approximately $0.0462 or 0.00000431 BTC on major exchanges.
+During the last seven days, LEOcoin has traded up 1.8% against the US dollar.

 LEOcoin Coin Profile